freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/get-json-with-the-javascript-fetch-method.md

 	})

 ```

-Let's analyze each piece of this code.
+Take a look at each piece of this code.

 The first line is the one that makes the request.
 So, <code>fetch(URL)</code> makes a GET request to the URL specified.
 The method returns a Promise.